rhildred/wordpress-cloud/wp-content/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/readme.txt

 * Fixed an issue with syncing a deleted asset
 * Improved the mechanism for removing the Cloudinary account
 * The warning message for exceeding the annual unit plan was revised
-* Improved the Alt text syncronization from Cloudinary to WordPress
+* Improved the Alt text synchronization from Cloudinary to WordPress
 * Fixed WPBakery error when inserting an image by the WordPress editor
 * Fixed AMP plugin conflict issue

 = 2.3.0 (05 Oct 2020) =

 New Features: